djalbat/the-occam-user-manual/understanding-grammars.md

 Note that it does indeed parse, but that it is being parsed as `nonsense`.
 This is the fallback or last resort of the grammar, so to speak, if the statement cannot be parsed in a more meaningful way.
+More details on this mechanism will follow.

-To make sense of this statement, we first augment the grammar with a regular exprssion to pick out the `⇒` implication symbol as an operator token.
+To make sense of this metastatement, we first augment the grammar with a regular exprssion to pick out the `⇒` implication symbol as an operator token.
-The following parse tree shows that the statement is still parses as nonsense but that the `⇒` implication symbol is at least being recognised as an operator:
+The following parse tree shows that the statement is still parses as nonsense but that this symbol is at least being recognised as an operator:

 ```
                        unqualifiedMetastatement [0]